bcs-iitk/bcs-iitk.github.io/journal-club/_posts/2020-03-05-A-Network-Model-of-the-Emotional-Brain.md

 ---
 layout: post
 title: A Network Model of the Emotional Brain
 abstract: Where does emotion reside in the brain?
-The key question addressed here is as follows: how is emotion instantiated in the brain?
-Thinking about the brain basis of emotion has fluctuated between a focus on regions and a focus on circuits...
+The key question addressed here is as follows - how is emotion instantiated in the brain?
+Thinking about the brain basis of emotion has fluctuated between a focus on regions and a focus on circuits
 ---

 **Speaker:** Avisha Gaur, Third Year UG Student Department of Electrical Engineering <br>